rust-lang/book/nostarch/chapter06.md

   |               ^ pattern `None` not covered
 ```

-Rust knows that we did not cover every possible option, and even knows which
+Rust knows that we didn’t cover every possible case and even knows which
 pattern we forgot!
-Enums in Rust are *exhaustive*: we must exhaust every last
+Matches in Rust are *exhaustive*: we must exhaust every last
-option possible in order to be valid.
-Especially in the case of `Option<T>`,
+possibility in order for the code to be valid.
+Especially in the case of
-when Rust prevents us from forgetting to explicitly handle the `None` case, it
+`Option<T>`, when Rust prevents us from forgetting to explicitly handle the
-protects us from assuming that we have a value when we might have null and thus
+`None` case, it protects us from assuming that we have a value when we might
-making the billion-dollar mistake discussed earlier.
+have null, thus making the billion dollar mistake discussed earlier.

-### The _ Placeholder
+### The `_` Placeholder

-Rust also has a pattern we can use in situations when we don't want to list all
+Rust also has a pattern we can use in situations when we don’t want to list all
 possible values.
-For example, a `u8` can have valid values of zero through 255.
+For example, a `u8` can have valid values of 0 through 255.
+If
-If we only care about the values 1, 3, 5, and 7, we don't want to have to list
+we only care about the values 1, 3, 5, and 7, we don’t want to have to list out
-out 0, 2, 4, 6, 8, 9 all the way up to 255.
-Thankfully, we don't have to: we
+0, 2, 4, 6, 8, 9 all the way up to 255.
+Fortunately, we don’t have to: we can
-can use the special pattern `_` instead.
+use the special pattern `_` instead:

 ```rust
 let some_u8_value = 0u8;